carlosfranzreb/myclimbz/README.md

 This guide is for developers: how to run and develop the app.
 Information about deployment can be found in `./DEPLOY.md`.

+If you are interested in contributing, please have a look at the issues.
+For big features, please write on the issue page first, before starting to work on them!

 ## Index

 1. [Run the app locally](#run-the-app-locally)